 - 1. Check mold tag for conductors to be welded and proper weld metal cartridge size to use. - 2.
-Make sure all surfaces and conductors are clean, dry and are the proper sizes for the mold's application per mold tag. - Molds can be dried by heating to approximately 250°F. Molds may be dried with a hand operated propane torch or by firing a charge in the mold before making the desired weld. - 4.
+Make sure all surfaces and conductors are clean, dry and are the proper sizes for the mold's application per mold tag. - Molds can be dried by heating to approximately 250°F. Molds may be dried with a hand operated gas torch. - 4.
 Position mold onto conductor(s).
 See front of this sheet for positioning of conductors into mold.
 Lock mold with handle clamps or frame, which ever is the case. - 5.
 Insert steel disk being sure it is directly centered over the tap hole.
 Failure to insert disk into mold will create improper welds and spewing of weld metal. - 6.
 Pour cartridge or cartridges into the crucible being careful not to upset the steel disk.
-Tap bottom of cartridge to loosen all starting powder and spread 2/3 of the powder evenly over the top of the welding powder.
-Close the lid of the mold and pour the remaining starting powder into the ignition pocket on top of mold lid. - 7.
+Spread 2/3 of the starting powder from the orange cap side of the tube evenly over the weld metal.
+Close the lid of the mold and dispense the balance of starting powder over the center hole of the lid. - 7.
 Before igniting, verify conductor positioning and that mold is closed completely. - 8.
 Close cover and ignite starting powder with flint gun.
 Pull flint gun away quickly to prevent fouling flint.
 When necessary to hold down on mold cover use a long tool to keep hand away from flash of igniting powder. - 9.
 Wait approximately 30 seconds before opening mold to permit metal to solidify. - 10.
 To clean the mold, use a MCBRSH1 natural bristle brush, soft cloth or newspaper before making next weld.
 On horizontally split molds, use end of mold cleaning spade, a small diameter rod or screw driver to remove slag from tap hole.
 Caution should be used when cleaning molds to avoid burns from contact with hot mold.